Basic Safety Night Driving Checkups

-At night, our sight losses the depth preception, colour recognition and peripheral vision which has a negative impact on recognising hazards on the road.
-The glare of the oncoming traffic impaires the our vision even further.
+At night, our sight loses depth perception, colour recognition, and peripheral vision, which negatively impacts the road’s recognising hazards.
+The glare of the oncoming traffic impairs our vision even further.
 Looking directly in the headlights can cause momentarily “blindness”.

 Phone and book your next night drive with Dovetail Driving.

 Prevent Fatigue While Driving at Night

 Remember to get plenty of rest the night before the night driving.

 When you are tired when driving, particularly at night, you have to stop and have a short nap because the fatigue will slow your reaction and decisions and greatly reduce your attention span.